 Ethernet cable and patch cable are very common in our daily life.
 However, confusions about Ethernet cable vs patch cable is common too.
-Today this post will focus on the difference between the two and the usual confusing questions about Ethernet cable vs patch cable, trying to help you guys make sense of the two terms.
+In this post, it will focus on the differences about Ethernet cable vs patch cable.
+Then help you guys can make a sense of the two terms.

 Ethernet Cable vs Patch Cable: What’s the Difference?

 What is an Ethernet cable?
 That’s the first question one should know.
-“Ethernet” is a type of protocol that defines the way that bits of information travel over a particular medium.
-The cables such as fiber optic cable, twisted pair or coaxial cable and category cable belongs to Ethernet cable.
-And the two common types of Ethernet cable are copper network cable and fiber optic cable.
-Usually, to simplify the appellation, people get used to call category Ethernet cables like Cat5, Cat5e and Cat6 as Ethernet cable.
+“Ethernet” is a type of protocol, defining the way that bits of information travel over a particular medium.
+The cable such as fiber optic cable, twisted pair or coaxial cable and category cable belongs to Ethernet cable.
+And the two common types of Ethernet cables are copper network cable and fiber optic cable.
+Usually, to simplify the appellation, people get used to calling category Ethernet cables as Cat5, Cat5e, and Cat6 as Ethernet cable.

-Then what about the patch cable (sometimes also called patch cord)?
-It’s a length of cable with connectors on both ends that are used to connect an end device to something else like a power source.
-Similar to Ethernet cables, there are fiber patch cable and Ethernet patch cable like LC fiber patch cable or Cat6 RJ45 patch cable.
+Then how about the patch cable (sometimes also called patch cord)?
+It’s a type of cable with connectors on both ends that are used to connect an end device to something else like a power source.
+Similar with Ethernet cables, there are fiber patch cable and Ethernet patch cable, like LC fiber patch cable or Cat6 RJ45 patch cable.
 And patch cables are often used for short distances in offices and wiring closets.
-Ethernet patch cable can link a computer to a network hub, router or Ethernet switch, which is useful to people constructing home computer networks.
+Ethernet patch cable can link a computer to a network hub, router or Ethernet switch, which is useful for constructing home computer networks.

-Therefore, in simple terms, Ethernet cable refers to types of cable.
+Therefore, shortly, Ethernet cable refers to types of cable.
 While patch cable has connectors at both ends and belongs to a part of Ethernet cable.
 That’s the difference between them.

 Ethernet Cable vs Patch Cable: Confusing Question Need to Know